 The final overlooked benefit is what Jason refers to as inflation-induced debt destruction.
 It is a fancy term to describe a hidden wealth creator that occurs behind the scenes (much like the submerged portion of the iceberg) – when you have financing on a piece of income property, that debt is constantly being debased by inflation.

 Another advantage of putting debt on a piece of income property is that the tenants pay off the loan over time.
 However, this is minor compared to the big benefit of inflation.

-Here is an example Josh provided to help explain how inflation-induced debt destruction works:
+Here is an example Jason provided to help explain how inflation-induced debt destruction works:

 “Say someone buys ten single-family homes and they have one million dollars in leverage or debt against those single-family homes.
 Maybe the portfolio is worth $1.2 million when they bought it.
 Now, they will get their mortgage statements right after they buy it, and they can look and see that their loan balance today is one million dollars.”

 “For easy math’s sake, and just say that if we look at an inflation rate of 5%, … then that million dollars, inflation is basically paying off $50,000/year of our debt for free, every year, in the background.”